Older Adult Mental Health

 Anxiety

-is commonly associated with depression, and may also be experienced at a reduced level in older age.
+is commonly associated with depression and may also be experienced at a reduced level in older people.
 Many of the physical symptoms of anxiety also mimic those of other medical conditions.
-Anxiety is characterised by worrying, racing thoughts that are difficult to control, feeling as though your mind is going blank, restlessness, irritability and feeling edgy, difficulties with sleep, and physical symptoms (sweating, racing heart, chest pain or tightness, difficulty breathing, trembling and shaking, tiredness and nausea).
+Anxiety is characterised by worrying, racing thoughts that are difficult to control, feeling as though your mind is going blank, restlessness, irritability and feeling edgy, difficulties with sleep, and physical symptoms (sweating, racing heart, chest pain or tightness, difficulty breathing, trembling and shaking, tiredness, and nausea).

-A common myth associated with ageing refers to Depression and Anxiety being seen as a normal part of ageing which should be expected.
-Depression and Anxiety are not a normal part of the ageing process, and as such, the signs and symptoms of these are often misidentified in older people and missed by health-care professionals.
-Furthermore, there may be an increased reluctance for older people to seek help for their concerns, and symptoms experienced may be more likely attributed to health problems rather than depression or anxiety.
+A common myth associated with ageing refers to Depression and Anxiety being seen as normal parts of ageing, which should be expected.
+Depression and anxiety are not a normal part of the ageing process, and as such, the signs and symptoms of these are often misidentified in older people and missed by health-care professionals.
+Furthermore, there may be an increased reluctance for older people to seek help for their concerns, and the symptoms experienced may be more likely attributed to health problems than depression or anxiety.

 How can a psychologist help older adults with mental health

-What can be done and is effective in resolving the issue for you?
+What can be done that is effective in resolving the issue for you?

-If this sounds like something you have experienced or are currently experiencing, support is available to assist you to reduce the impact of depression and anxiety and enjoy an enhanced quality of life.
+If this sounds like something you have experienced or are currently experiencing, support is available to assist you in reducing the impact of depression and anxiety and enjoying an enhanced quality of life.
 Cognitive Behaviour Therapy and Interpersonal Psychotherapy have been shown to be effective in the treatment of depression and anxiety disorders across the age span.
-Accessing support and feeling validated can also have therapeutic impact.
+Accessing support and feeling validated can also have a therapeutic impact.

 Author: Bronwyn Massavelli, Clinical Psychologist

-Please view the profiles of our team below who work with individuals who suffer from social problems
+Please view the profiles of our team below, which works with individuals who suffer from social problems.

-If you require additional information, please call our office on 07 3256 6320.
-Our mental health focused reception staff will be only too happy to assist you with your enquiry about our service and can suggest the most suitable Psychologist for your concern.
+If you require additional information, please call our office at 07 3256 6320.
+Our mental health-focused reception staff will be only too happy to assist you with your enquiry about our service and can suggest the most suitable Psychologist for your concern.